What experts are saying about the Patriots’ offseason so far

 New England traded for defensive lineman Michael Bennett, signed receiver Bruce Ellington, tight end Matt LaCosse, receiver Maurice Harris, defensive tackle Mike Pennel, and safety Terrence Brooks, and re-signed cornerback Jason McCourty, receiver Philip Dorsett, defensive lineman John Simon, and running back Brandon Bolden.

-The Patriots also lost defensive end Trey Flowers, offensive tackle Trent Brown, defensive tackle Malcom Brown, offensive tackle LaAdrian Waddle, receiver Cordarrelle Patterson, and defensive end Adrian Clayborn, and they missed out on receivers Golden Tate, Adam Humphries and Cole Beasley, among other players.
+The Patriots also lost defensive end Trey Flowers, offensive tackle Trent Brown, defensive tackle Malcom Brown, offensive tackle LaAdrian Waddle, receiver Cordarrelle Patterson, and defensive end Adrian Clayborn, and they missed out on receivers Golden Tate, Adam Humphries, and Cole Beasley, among other players.

 Here’s what experts are saying about the relatively quiet offseason so far.